evanshortiss/env-var/README.md

 env.get('ADMIN').asEmail()
 ```

+You can view an example of composing built-in accessors made available by
+`env.accessors` in an extra accessor at *examples/custom-accessor.js*.

 ## Contributing
 Contributions are welcomed and discussed in the `CONTRIBUTING.md` file in this
 repo.
 If you'd like to discuss an idea open an issue, or a PR with an initial